deeptiboddapati/totalonlinemarketingsystemdocs/docs/gutenberg-blocks/Development Enviornment/notes/5-minute-gb-block-development-enviornment-install.md

 ### 2. Clone the repository

 The repository is hosted at [link](#repository).
-It contains the plugin(s) that contain all the custom Gutenberg blocks.
+It contains the plugin(s) that contains all the custom Gutenberg blocks.
 Clone it.

 ### 3. Set up the .env file